E-Gilley/Mint-Classics-Analysis/README.md

 ![Results-Common-Orders-Query](https://github.com/E-Gilley/MintClassicsAnalysis/assets/150806239/58f1aeab-f02b-4b76-9e44-27643c5c7d19)

 This proved to be a very interesting query, we can see some surprising common product combinations.
-Also of note was that the most common product combination was not at the same warehouse.
+Also of note was that the most common product combination was not stored at the same warehouse.

 These results are sure to yield some high-specific recommendations during our analysis.